Sampling-Free Diffusion Transformers for Low-Complexity MIMO Channel Estimation: Sampling-Free Diffusion Transformer for Channel Estimation

 which is the estimated channel.

 For clarity, Algorithm \ref{alg:ch_estimation} summarizes the proposed channel estimation procedure.
-The following remark highlights the advantages of our design choices. \begin{rem} According to \eqref{eq:LS_angular}, the angular-domain LS estimate $\widehat{\mathbf{H}}_{\rm{LS, ang}}$ equivalent to corrupting the clean channel $\mathbf{H}_{\rm{ang}}$ with AWGN at noise level $\sigma$, which is exactly consistent with the VE forward process in \eqref{eq:VE_corruption}.
-In contrast, \cite{10705115} adopts a VP diffusion model trained with $\epsilon$-prediction but takes the LS estimate and SNR to infer the clean channel.
-Since the LS estimate does not follow the VP noising rule, this input-process mismatch can bias denoising and degrade performance.
+The following remark highlights the advantages of our design choices.

+\begin{rem} According to \eqref{eq:LS_angular}, the angular-domain LS estimate $\widehat{\mathbf{H}}_{\rm LS,ang}$ has the additive form of the true channel corrupted by AWGN at noise level $\sigma$, which is exactly consistent with the VE forward process in \eqref{eq:VE_corruption}.
+In contrast, the VP-based method in \cite{10705115} aligns the LS estimate to the diffusion process by normalizing the LS estimate and selecting the reverse starting step through matching the observation's SNR to the diffusion model's SNR.
+Since the practical observation's SNR is random and continuous-valued, whereas the VP diffusion model is defined on a discrete set of SNR levels, the observation SNR may not exactly match any diffusion step.
+As a result, the reverse process in \cite{10705115} may introduce residual misalignment between the LS estimate and the VP corruption process.
+This mismatch can bias denoising performance.
 Our VE formulation avoids this mismatch.
-Moreover, since the proposed SF-DiT-CE directly predicts the clean channel from a noisy observation, it can accurately recover the channel in a single forward pass. \end{rem}
+Moreover, since the proposed SF-DiT-CE directly predicts the true channel from the noisy observation, it can accurately recover the channel in a single forward pass. \end{rem}